CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 * [Model metadata](#model-metadata)
   * [Approach](#approach) - The overall approach to learning used by the model for problem solving.
   * [Task](#task) - Directly influences the input and/or output.
 Examples include classification, regression, clustering, etc.
-  * [Architecture](#architecture) - The model architecture family such as a Transformer network, Convolutional Neural Network (CNN), residual neural network (RNN), LSTM neural network, etc.
+  * [Architecture family](#architecture) - The model architecture family such as a Transformer network, Convolutional Neural Network (CNN), residual neural network (RNN), LSTM neural network, etc.
+  * [Architecture]() - The specific architecture of the model such as Transformer, GPT-1, ResNet-50, YOLOv3, etc.
 * [Datasets](#datasets) - The datasets used to train and evaluate the model.
   * [Declaring datasets](#declaring-datasets)
 * [Inputs & Outputs](#inputs--outputs) - Describes the input and output data types (formats) of the model.